|As Featured In:|

 These are surely just ten of countless factors that one can cite when it comes to sustaining performance over the long haul, and I'm sure that they'll change as I get older.
 With that said, I'd love to hear your thoughts in the comments section: what factors have contributed to you making (or sustaining) progress with your strength and conditioning programs?

 Looking for a program to take the guesswork out of your programming?
-Check out Show and Go: High Performance Training to Look, Feel, and Move Better.
+Check out The High Performance Handbook.

 Sign-up Today for our FREE Newsletter and receive a four-part video series on how to deadlift!